EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 Betancourt.
 What's holding up the new Cholesky branch?
 Merge or not to merge, otherwise what needs to be done.

+Margossian. root finder: I realize we were going with Eigen's dogleg method, but we should consider KINSOL's solver, which will be easier to parallelize.

 ### Open Discussion Topics
 _Any topics that do not need to be addressed in the short term, including speculation and brainstorming._